juhofriman/cybersecuritybase-project-2/README.md

 [*] Exploit completed, but no session was created.
 ```

 Eventhough omitted in msfconsole listing, one can query for `info` of exploit and it tells pretty clearly that one must set session to this exploit.
 It's just a parameter to exploit.
+This exploit did not work with jenkins sec hole because it needs more priviledged access.

 Additional important commands include but are not limited to: `back` (unsets current exploit), `edit` (edits exploit's code, usable for checking out what exploit actually does).